OPS-PIvers/Budget-Game/to-do.md

   [ ] The apps script should look for the correct tab by name and if it doesn't exist, it should automatically be created with the correct data mapping set up.

 ## MORNING GOAL SETTING FOR HABITS
 For the positive habits (basically anything except the Negative category from the "Points Reference" tab of the spreadsheet), I'd like a way to select the ones I hope to achieve that day, receiving a bonus for the ones I do complete and a penalty for the ones I don't.
+This likely needs to be its own view in the web app, as I'm not sure how it integrates iwth the currently existing views.
   [ ] This needs to be very easy and well organized.
 The selections I make for the daily goal need to lock at like 9am or something so it's not so easy to go back on my goal, you know?
   [ ] There should be an email encouragement or something around dinner time that looks at the habits that have not yet been selected (this relates to the update below) and emails the users of the household a friendly nudge about which ones they have yet to complete.
   [ ] There should be some type of reward for completing all, and then some kind of reduction for any of them that are not completed.